 2. Bertom Denoiser

-Instead of using complex FFT processing that can mess with your audio’s phase, Bertom VST uses a time-domain approach that sounds more natural.
-You don’t need to capture a noise profile like older plugins require.
-Just load it up, tweak a few knobs, and you’re cleaning up audio in seconds.
+Bertom VST uses a time-domain method instead of complex FFT processing, so your audio sounds more natural.
+You also donât have to capture a noise profile like with older plugins.
+Just load the plugin, adjust a few knobs, and your audio is clean in seconds.

-I use this regularly on guitar DI recordings, vocal takes with room noise, and even synth tracks that picked up hum from my interface.
-It’s become one of those noise removal vst plugins I install on every new system.
+I use this plugin often for cleaning up guitar DI tracks, vocals with room noise, and synths that picked up hum from my interface.
+Itâs now one of the first noise-removal VSTs I install on any new system.

 - Zero-Latency Processing

-This is huge if you’re tracking live or working in real-time situations.
-Bertom Denoiser adds no latency at all, so you can monitor through it while recording without any delay.
-I’ve used it during live streaming sessions and podcast recordings where latency would’ve been a dealbreaker.
-Most noise reduction plugins force you to render offline or deal with processing delay, but not this one.
+This feature is great if youâre recording live or working in real time.
+Bertom Denoiser adds no latency, so you can monitor while recording with no delay.
+Iâve used it for live streams and podcasts where latency would have been a problem.
+Most noise reduction plugins make you render offline or deal with delay, but this one doesnât.

 - 5-Band EQ with Custom Noise Shaping